-Here is our Q1 2018 summary report on the retail technology startup sector.
-The following report includes an overview, recent activity, and a category deep dive.
+Here is our Q1 2019 summary report on the retail technology startup sector.
+The following report includes a sector overview and recent activity.

-As the above graphic implies, the Last Mile Logistics category leads in funding.
-Its $13 billion in funding is almost 50% higher than the next category, POS Payments.
+The above graphic shows that the Last Mile Logistics category leads the sector in Q2 funding with $1.3B.
+Its funding is almost twice the funding of the next category, Marketing Platforms at $0.7B.

 Last Mile Logistics companies are innovating on the last phase of the supply chain.
 They work on moving goods from a local retailer to a consumer’s home.
 Some example companies in this category include Instacart, DoorDash, Bigbasket, and Deliveroo.

 So we’ve observed how different retail technology categories stack up in their Q2 funding.
 But how do these categories’ funding compare with each other historically?
 Let’s investigate that in the next section.

 The Last Mile Logistics Category Also Leads in All-Time Funding